KostasValeckas/PyLongslit/_sources/bias.rst.txt

     pylongslit_bias PATH_TO_CONFIG_FILE

-The bias procedure produces a master bias frame ``master_bias.fits`` by median-combining the raw frames, and places it in the  output directory specified in the configuration file.
+The bias procedure produces a master bias frame ``master_bias.fits`` by median-combining the raw frames, and places it in the  output directory specified in the :ref:`configuration file <conf>`.
 Median combination is used as it is robust against outliers in the raw data.

 Overscan subtraction